 To disable this account, type this command & hit Enter:

 Net user administrator /active:no

-If you decide need a password for the administrator’s account that you are going to activate or if you are unable to activate it with a blank password:
+If you decide that you need a password for the administrator’s account that you are going to activate or if you are unable to activate it with a blank password run the following commands: